-Neuroimaging studies on the brains have shown the impact of trauma on the brain impairing the stress response mechanism so much, so the PTSD victim, continues to detect and respond to stress in a more exaggerated manner than someone who is not affected by PTSD.
+Neuroimaging studies on the brains have shown the impact of trauma on the brain impairing the stress response mechanism so much, so the PTSD victim, continues to perceive and respond to stress differently than someone who is not affected by PTSD3.

-This understanding of how PTSD affects the functioning of the brain is crucial to the development treatment methods.
-Research shows that various drugs and behavioural therapies have been effective in overcoming these impairments.
+This explanation of how PTSD affects the functioning of the brain is crucial to the development treatment methods.
+Research shows that various drugs and behavioural therapies have been effective in overcoming these impairments4.

-6.3.1 EMDR and Trauma
+1.1.5 EMDR and Trauma

-Eye Movement Desensitization and Reprocessing (EMDR) is a trauma processing therapy developed by psychologist Dr. Francine Shapiro, after she made a chance observation that eye movements (and bilateral movements) reducing the effect of disturbing thoughts as her own stress reactions reduced with her eyes sweeping back and forth while walking through a park one day.
+Eye Movement Desensitization and Reprocessing (EMDR) is a trauma intervention developed by Dr. Francine Shapiro, following observation that eye movements (and bilateral movements) can reduce the intensity of the distressing thoughts.
+Shapiro noticed the lessening of her own stress reactions as her eyes swept back and forth during a walk through a park one day.
 It is among interventions that have been highlighted for effectiveness as a post disaster treatment.

-EMDR uses the brain's own information processing and memory storing mechanism.
-Traumatic stress symptoms are thought to result from traumatizing experiences not being processed and hence being dysfunctionally stored (Bremner 2008, Bremner 2006, Shapiro 2001, Shapiro 1995, Shapiro 2007a).
-The object of therapy is therefore to adapt these dysfunctionally stored experiences and promote psychological health.
+EMDR utilises the brain's information processing and memory storing system to process traumatic memories.
+Traumatic symptoms are understood as being the results of traumatic experiences that have been processed and stored in a dysfunctional form^{5 6 7}.
+The object of